joshbegley/nyt-latest/previous.md

 `The world’s largest exporter of crude oil stands to benefit from diversifying its energy sources — and freeing up more oil to sell.`\
 https://www.nytimes.com/2026/07/23/world/middleeast/saudi-arabia-nuclear.html

-**Iran War Live Updates: Oil Prices Surge After Attacks in Red Sea**\
+**Iran War Live Updates: Oil Prices Hit $100 a Barrel After Attacks in Red Sea**\
-`The price of Brent crude rose to more than $99 a barrel after Iran’s Houthi allies in Yemen claimed strikes on two Saudi tankers.
+`The price of Brent crude soared after Iran’s Houthi allies in Yemen claimed strikes on two Saudi tankers.
 President Trump warned that the U.S. would hold Iran directly responsible for further attacks by the group.`\
 https://www.nytimes.com/live/2026/07/23/world/iran-war-strikes-oil-trump

 **A New Target for Ukraine’s Long-Range Attacks: Russia’s Version of Amazon**\